eosplace/awesome-eos/CONTRIBUTING.md

 ## Quality standards

 - Code functions as documented and expected
-- Generally useful to the wider community of Go programmers
 - Actively maintained
   - Regular, recent commits
   - Or, for finished projects, issues and pull requests are responded to
 - Stable or progressing toward stable
-- Thoroughly documented (README, godoc comments, etc.)
-- Tests, where practical.
-If the library/program is testable, then coverage should be >= 80% for non-data-related packages and >=90% for data related packages. **Notice**: the tests will be reviewed too.
-We will check your coverage manually if your package's coverage is just a benchmark results.

 ## Maintainers